-A company is not a family Tweet This Quote
+A company is not a family, even if your startup may seem like one in the early days.
+Tweet This Quote

 I mention this fact because the illusion that your company is a family makes it especially challenging to tell someone that their job has outgrown them.
 Think back to your own family when you were growing up.
 Did you ever make plans to demote your Mom and replace her with a new hire?
 It’s unthinkable.
 And even if you did work with Dad to carry out such a plan, we have a very different word for it: Divorce.
 Yet as your company grows, this kind of conversation is inevitable.

-The illusion that your company is a family makes it especially challenging to tell someone that their job has outgrown them Tweet This Quote
+The illusion that your company is a family makes it especially challenging to tell someone their job has outgrown them.
+Tweet This Quote

 Far too many startups hand out fancy titles because founders think that titles are cheaper than dollars or shares.
 Tweet This Quote